Skip to content

 This tutorial starts by documenting the steps to create a Legacy Tunnel with Cloudflare Load Balancer so that those can be compared to the migration steps.
 If you would prefer to start the migration now, skip to Create a Named Tunnel.

-Next, create an origin pool for the load balancer.
-This will be a group of origins, whether Cloudflare Tunnel connections or traditional IP addresses, used by the load balancer.
+Next, create an endpoint pool for the load balancer.
+A pool is a group of endpoints or origins, whether Cloudflare Tunnel connections or traditional IP addresses, used by the load balancer.

 In Legacy mode, adding a new instance of cloudflared into a Load Balancer pool must be done from the command line tool itself.
 The cloudflared agent will start and create 4 separate connections, enrolling each of these into a load balancer pool.